Pressio/pressio4py/docs/pages/tutorials/tutorial4.md

 # How to create a masked Galerkin problem?

-In practice, for a *masked* Galerkin problem with collocation one needs:
+In practice, a *masked* Galerkin problem needs the following main steps:
 <!-- 1. a FOM object satisfying the API described [here](file:///Users/fnrizzi/Desktop/work/ROM/gitrepos/pressio4py/docs/html/md_pages_prepare_your_app.html): note that this is a regular FOM object, nothing needs to change -->
 <!-- 2. a linear decoder (see [this tutorial](./md_pages_tutorials_tutorial1.html)) -->
 <!-- 3. a masker object: the role of the masker is to extract from an operand the rows needed -->

-1. to create the decoder on the **FULL** mesh
+1. creating the decoder on the **FULL** mesh
 ```py
 # e.g. let phi contain the POD modes on the full mesh
 linearDecoder = rom.Decoder(phi)
 ```

-2. to select the row indices to use for the collocation
+2. selecting the row indices to use for the collocation
 ```py
 # as anticipated above, there are various methods to select indices,
 # the most basic one is random sampling
 collocationIndices = np.array([2,3,10,56, whatever])
 ```

-3. to create a "projector operator" that is responsible to project the FOM velocity.
+3. creating a "projector operator" that is responsible to project the FOM velocity.
 Basically, this projector knows how to compute the action of @f$(A\phi)^T@f$.
 ```py
 modesOnSampleMesh = np.take(modes, collocationIndices, axis=0)